tigoilati2706/OpinionMining/readme.md

 ## 4 : Show your github project page
 ### README (the report).

+## 5 : Feature
+- almost 90% completed
+- The remaining 10% are having bugs

-## 5 : Discuss challenges in the project.
+## 6 : Discuss challenges in the project.

-## 6 : Result and Conclusion
+## 7 : Result and Conclusion

 ### Sign in or login